-- Proposals for projects under \$10,000 or over \$634,000 will not be considered for evaluation.
-Proposals may be made for portions or phases of a project where the total is over \$634,000 but the currently planned phase is less than \$634,000.
+- 1. Scheduled maintenance and hazardous substance abatement proposals for projects over \$656,000 will not be considered for evaluation.
+Proposals may be made for portions or phases of a project where the total is over \$656,000 but the currently planned phase is less than \$656,000.
 Projects under \$10,000 may be combined with other similar projects on the same campus as one project proposal.
 Any proposal under \$10,000 will have to be discussed with the Facilities Planning Unit (FPU). - 2.
-Architectural barrier and seismic proposals for projects under \$10,000 or over \$400,000 will not be considered for evaluation.
-Proposals may be made for portions or phases of a project where the total is over \$400,000 but the currently planned phase is less than \$400,000.
+Architectural barrier removal and seismic proposals for projects over \$656,000 will not be considered for evaluation.
+Proposals may be made for portions or phases of a project where the total is over \$656,000 but the currently planned phase is less than \$656,000.
 Projects under \$10,000 may be combined with other similar projects on the same campus as one project proposal.
 Any proposal under \$10,000 will have to be discussed with the Facilities Planning Unit (FPU). - 3.
 For tracking and auditing purposes, certain campus-wide projects are acceptable.
 Please contact the FPU to determine if project is eligible.
 District-wide projects will not be accepted. - 4.
 Consideration of the project is based upon whether corrective procedures are realistic enough to eliminate the problem. - 5.
-An evaluation of the need for the project by the district and state for prioritizing purposes. - 6.
-Agreement between the district and FPU as to the project's intent and scope. - The district has developed a cost estimate consistent with state requirements for scheduled maintenance and special repair projects i.e. Permits and Fees at 11% max, Contingency at 7% max, as seen in the PFP.
+An evaluation of the need for the project by the district and state for prioritizing purposes. - Agreement between the district and FPU as to the project's intent and scope. - 7.
+The district has developed a cost estimate consistent with state requirements for scheduled maintenance and special repair projects i.e. Permits and Fees at 11% max, Contingency at 7% max, as seen in the PFP.

 - 8. All proposals will be budgeted at the Department of General Service's California Construction Cost Index.
-The CCCI will be displayed in FUSION when entering the project information. - 9.
-The Project Funding Proposal must have district certification by the Chief Executive Officer or other authorized signature.
+The CCCI will be displayed in FUSION when entering the project information. - The Project Funding Proposal must have district certification by the Chief Executive Officer or other authorized signature.
 Incomplete or incorrect recording of data may result in non-approval of that Project Funding Proposal. - 10.
 The state reserves the right to amend line item costs that exceed line item amount maximums as shown on the Project Funding Proposal form.